-- Mr He Kaijun (NC Chairman and Independent Director) - Mr Foong Daw Ching (Lead Independent Director) - Dr Lan Weiguang (Non-Independent Non-Executive Chairman)
+Mr He Kaijun (NC Chairman and Independent Director)

+Mr Foong Daw Ching (Lead Independent Director)

 The Board has approved the written terms of reference of the NC.
-The NC performs, inter alia, the following functions:
+The NC performs, inter alia, the following functions and duties:

-- (a) reviewing and recommending of the Board succession plans for Directors, in particular, the Chairman and the CEO; - (b) reviewing and recommending of appointment and re-appointment of Directors (including alternate directors, if applicable) having regard to the Directors' contribution and performance; - (c) determining on an annual basis whether or not a Director is independent; - (d) assessing the performance of the Board, its Board Committees and contribution of each Director to the effectiveness of the Board; - (e) reviewing the training and professional development programs for the Board; - (f) developing a process for evaluation of the performance of the Board, its Board Committees and Directors; - (g) where any Director has multiple listed company board representations and other principal commitments, to decide whether the Director is able to and has adequately carrying out his duties as a Director of the Company, taking into consideration the competing time commitments that the Director faces when serving on multiple listed company board representations and to determine the maximum number of listed company board representations which any Director may hold; - (h) other acts as may be required by the SGX-ST and the Code from time to time.
+- reviewing and recommending of the Board succession plans for Directors, in particular, the Chairman (a) and the CEO; - reviewing and recommending of appointment and re-appointment of Directors (including alternate (b) directors, if applicable) having regard to the Directors' contribution and performance;

+- determining on an annual basis whether or not a Director is independent; (c) - assessing the performance of the Board, its Board Committees and contribution of each Director to the (d) effectiveness of the Board; - reviewing the training and professional development programs for the Board; (e) - (f) developing a process for evaluation of the performance of the Board, its Board Committees and Directors; - where any Director has multiple listed company board representations and other principal (g) commitments, to decide whether the Director is able to and has adequately carrying out his duties as a Director of the Company, taking into consideration the competing time commitments that the Director faces when serving on multiple listed company board representations and to determine the maximum number of listed company board representations which any Director may hold; - other acts as may be required by the SGX-ST and the Code from time to time. (h)